 View a sample SEMEN ANALYSIS REPORT

 Some men try to judge their fertility by the thickness of their semen.
-It's not possible to do this, so don't worry if you think your semen is too "thin" or too fluid !
+It's not possible to do this, so don't worry if you think your semen is too "thin" or too fluid!

 For a semen analysis, a fresh semen sample, not more than half an hour old is needed, after sexual abstinence for at least 3 to 4 days.
-The man masturbates into a clean, wide mouthed bottle which is then delivered to the laboratory.
+The man masturbates into a clean, wide-mouthed bottle which is then delivered to the laboratory.

-Providing a semen sample by masturbation can be very stressful for some men - especially when they know their counts are low; or if they have had problems with masturbation "on demand" for semen analysis in the past.
+Providing a semen sample by masturbation can be very stressful for some men - especially when they know their counts are low; or if they have had problems with masturbation "on-demand" for semen analysis in the past.
 Men who have this problem can and should ask for help.
 Either their wife can help them to provide a sample _ or they can see sexually arousing pictures or use a mechanical vibrator to help them get an erection.
 Some men also find it helpful to use liquid paraffin to provide lubrication during masturbation.
 For some men, using the medicine called Viagra can help them to get an erection, thus providing additional assistance.
 If the problem still persists, it is possible to collect the ejaculate in a special silicone condom (which is non-toxic to the sperm and is available from our online store) during sexual intercourse, and then send this to the laboratory for testing.

 The semen sample must be kept at room temperature; and the container must be spotlessly clean.
 If the sample spills or leaks out, the test is invalid and needs to be repeated.
 Except for liquid paraffin, no other lubricant should be used during masturbation for semen analysis - many of these can kill the sperm.
-It is preferable that the sample is produced in the clinic itself - and most infertility centres will have a special private room to allow you to do so - a "masturbatorium".
+It is preferable that the sample is produced in the clinic itself - and most infertility centers will have a special private room to allow you to do so - a "masturbatorium".